omrusman/omrusman/README.md

 - I am Umer.
 - I'm a passionate data scientist 🤓
 - I specialize in Python programming 🐍
-- Interested in computer vision ✨ and natural language 💻.
+- Interested in computer vision ✨ and natural language processing 💻.
 - I'm here to contribute to open source projects.
 Hope to collaborate with you soon! 🤩